railcore/railcore.github.io/wiki/things_to_consider_before_ordering_parts.md

+---
-## Things to Consider Before Ordering Parts
+title: Things to Consider Before Ordering Parts
+---

   * Decide on a quality of [Linear Rails](./linear_rails.md)
   * The aluminum parts are highly recommended